 3.3.3 Essential Community Providers

 a) ECP standard.
-Unless the Exchange determines that Contractor has qualified under the alternate standard for essential community providers pursuant to the Affordable Care Act, Contractor shall maintain a network that includes a sufficient geographic distribution essential community providers (“ECP”), available to provide reasonable and timely access to Covered Services for low-incomepopulations in each geographic region where Contractor’s QHPs provide services to Enrollees.
+Unless the Exchange determines that Contractor has qualified under the alternate standard for essential community providers pursuant to the Affordable Care Act, Contractor shall maintain a network that includes a sufficient geographic distribution of care, including essential community providers (“ECP”), and other providers available to provide reasonable and timely access to Covered Services for low-income, vulnerable, or medically underserved populations in each geographic region where Contractor’s QHPs provide services to Enrollees.
 Contractor shall comply with other laws, rules and regulations relating to arrangements with ECPs, as applicable, including, those rules set forth at 45 C.F.R. §156.235.

 b) Sufficient geographic distribution.
-The Exchange shall determine whether Contractor meets the requirement of a sufficient geographic distribution of ECPs, in its reasonable discretion, in accordance with the conditions set forth in the Application, and based on a consideration of various factors, including: (i) the nature, type and distribution of Contractor’s ECP contracting arrangements in each geographic rating region in which Contractor’s QHPs provides Covered Services to Enrollees, (ii) the balance of hospital and non-hospital ECPs in each geographic rating region, (iii) the inclusion in Contractor’s provider contracting network of at least 15% of entities in each applicable geographic rating region that participate in the program for limitation on prices of drugs purchased by covered entities under Section 340B of the Public Health Service Act (42 U.S.C. § 256B) (“340B Entity”), (iv) the inclusion of at least one ECP hospital in each region, (v) the inclusion of Federally Qualified Health Centers, and county hospitals, and (vi) other factors as mutually agreed upon by the Exchange and the Contractor regarding Contractor’s ability to serve the low income population.
+The Exchange shall determine whether Contractor meets the requirement of a sufficient geographic distribution of care, including ECPs, and other providers in its reasonable discretion, in accordance with the conditions set forth in the Application, and based on a consideration of various factors, including: (i) the nature, type and distribution of Contractor’s ECP contracting arrangements in each geographic rating region in which Contractor’s QHPs provides Covered Services to Enrollees, (ii) the balance of hospital and non-hospital ECPs in each geographic rating region, (iii) the inclusion in Contractor’s provider contracting network of at least 15% of entities in each applicable geographic rating region that participate in the program for limitation on prices of drugs purchased by covered entities under Section 340B of the Public Health Service Act (42 U.S.C. § 256B) (“340B Entity”), (iv) the inclusion of at least one ECP hospital in each region, (v) the inclusion of Federally Qualified Health Centers, and county hospitals, and (vi) other factors as mutually agreed upon by the Exchange and the Contractor regarding Contractor’s ability to serve the low income population.

 c) Low-income populations shall be defined for purposes of the ECP requirements as families living at or below 200% of Federal Poverty Level.
 ECPs shall consist of participating entities in the following programs: (i) 340B Entity (ii) California Disproportionate Share Hospital Program, per the Final DSH Eligibility List FY (CA DHCS 2012-13), (iii) Federally designated 638 Tribal Health Programs and Title V Urban Indian Health Programs, (iv) Community Clinic or health centers licensed as either a “community clinic” or “free clinic”, by the State under Health and Safety Code section 1204(a), or is a community clinic or free clinic exempt from licensure under Health and Safety Code Section 1206, and (v) Providers with approved applications for the HI-TECH Medi-Cal Electronic Health Record Incentive Program.
 Covered California will post a non-exhaustive essential community provider list annually.